ShadowAlzazel/OdysseyResourcePack/README.md

 The official pack required for models, textures, and more for the Minecraft Odyssey Plugin and Datapack

+I do not own any of the music tracks and pieces, and full acknowledgments to the amazing artists and their work.

 CREDITS:

 The following music tracks belongs fully to T_en_M(https://www.youtube.com/@TenM)